Information About Gayle

 I am a professional certified teacher and I am transitioning toward semi- retirement.
 I am ready to make the switch from classroom teaching toward small group and one to one teaching and tutoring.

-I have been a teacher for almost 25 years and my experience is varied.
+I have been a teacher for over 25 years and my experience is varied.
 I began my career teaching at the post secondary level.
 I was part of a small team of instructors at the University of Regina teaching a course titled, "Introduction to University Studies".
 The course was designed to help students make the difficult transition from high school, or after a prolonged absence from the classroom, back into their studies.
 The course was instrumental in lowering attrition rates among first year university students.

 From there I was seconded to Saskatchewan Education - Assessment and Evaluation to work for the Council of Ministers of Education Canada.
 I was part of a team of teachers who developed, administered and collected data for a nation wide assessment of student performance for S.A.I.P.
 (Scholastic Achievement Indicators Program).

 I have extensive experience working with ELL's (English Language Learners) mature students, and high school students who are dealing with learning deficits in their reading comprehension and written communication skills.
 I have experience teaching across all grade levels (emphasis on high school and adult learners).
 I have been teaching English Language Arts with the Calgary Board of Education (adult upgrading program) for the last seven years.
 I have been working with students who are upgrading or attempting to secure higher marks in ELA 30-1/ELA 30-2 usually with the goal of securing entrance into competitive post secondary programs.